mattermost/mattermost-handbook-1/source/people/exec-recruiting.md

 - Joins leadership team meetings
 - Extra CEO 1-1 time (first 8 weeks)
   - 25m Monday and Friday meetings with CEO to mindmeld (cancel at exec's discretion)
-  - Meetings cover company pitch, recruiting story, what's scared and other topics
+  - Meetings cover company pitch, recruiting story, what's sacred and other topics
   - Gives opportunity for exec to dig in and find the "why" behind decisions
 - Exec may start with no directs and inherit them later after a plan is developed for each role